elblah/dtt/README.md

-# 🚀 DTT - Don't Type Too
+# 🚀 DTT - The Typing Test

 A sleek, terminal-based typing speed test built entirely in Bash.
 Challenge yourself, improve your WPM, and master the keyboard with this minimalist yet powerful typing tutor.